How To | January 3, 2020

 After the season’s festive fun, your home might be a little messy.
+From gift wrap balls still scattered on the floor, to crumbs from endless holiday cookies, it’s important to clean your house to put your best foot forward for the new year.
 Before you tackle the tower of trash, take note of these tips.

 Cleaning up after a massive meal is no easy task.
 Here are a few things to keep in mind.